bytzcurrency/BYTZ-Masternode-Setup/README.md

 "code:-1" "Masternode not found in the list of available masternodes.
 Current status: Node just started, not yet activated" which is OK, please wait till status is changed to "Active"

-You can also check the status of your masternode by using the "Debug Console" in tools inside your Slate wallet and issuing a command "masternode status"
+You can also check the status of your masternode by using the "Debug Console" in tools inside your BYTZ wallet and issuing a command "masternode status"
 ***